eanders-ms/pxt-3d/README.md

 ![](./media/demo.gif)

 This library implements a perspective 3D renderer for MakeCode Arcade.
 Practical?
-No!
-Fun?
+No. Fun?
 Yes!

 ## Features